Tim Drevno

-Timothy David Drevno (born March 20, 1969) is an American football player and coach, who is currently serving as an offensive consultant at the The University of Texas.
+Timothy David Drevno (born March 20, 1969) is an American football player and coach, who is currently serving as an offensive consultant at Northwestern University.
 Prior to this role, Drevno served as the offensive line coach at UCLA and USC.
 From 2015 to 2017 he served as the offensive coordinator and offensive line coach at the University of Michigan.
 From 2011 to 2013, he was the offensive line coach of the San Francisco 49ers of the National Football League (NFL).
 Prior to his tenure with the 49ers, Drevno worked as a football coach at several other National Collegiate Athletic Association (NCAA) institutions, including Stanford University, where he was the offensive line coach from 2007 to 2010.
 Drevno played college football as an offensive lineman at California State University, Fullerton.

 Playing career

 Drevno was a standout offensive lineman at South High School in Torrance, California, earning all-league honors.
 He went on to play college football at El Camino College.
 At El Camino, Drevno won a national championship in 1987, and earned All-Mission League honors in 1988.
 He then transferred to Cal-State Fullerton, where he started on the offensive line in 1989 and 1990.